Last Updated on April 15, 2023 by The Filtery

 Hanna Andersson is another pretty good option for kids’ swimwear.
 Even though they do use synthetics, their suits are OEKO-TEX certified, which means they’ve been tested to be free from a long list of toxic substances.

-They also have a really large collection, from little baby rash guard suits for boys and girls, to all kinds of one-pieces, two-pieces, and trunks for boys and girls up to size 12.
+They also have a really large collection, from little baby rash guard suits for boys and girls, to all kinds of one-pieces, two-pieces, and trunks for boys, girls, and unisex up to size 12.
 Their patterns and colors are suuuper cute, too.
+They even have some kid-parent matching sets!

 Materials: GRS certified recycled polyester with a waterproof TPU laminate